Theatre / The Lion in Winter

 The play was made into a film released in 1968, starring Peter O'Toole

 as Eleanor; James Goldman wrote the adapted screenplay.
 It was also the film debut of Timothy Dalton

 (as Philip of France) and Anthony Hopkins

 (as Richard).
 In 2003, it was adapted again for TV, with Patrick Stewart

 .
 It was actually O'Toole's second appearance as Henry - he also played the king in Becket

 , released four years earlier.

 The Lion in Winter provides examples of:

-Arranged Marriage: Princess Alais and Richard, to fulfill an old bargain between Henry and Philip.
+- Arranged Marriage: Princess Alais and Richard, to fulfill an old bargain between Henry and Philip's father.
 Richard refuses to go through with it if it means giving up the Aquitaine.